mantisbt/mantisbt/README.md

 * Select the database type and enter the credentials to access the database
 * Click install/upgrade
-* Installation is complete -- you may need to copy the default configuration to mantisbt/config/config_inc.php if your web server does not have write access
+* Installation is complete -- you may need to copy the default configuration to `mantisbt/config/config_inc.php` if your web server does not have write access
-* Remove the admin/ directory from within the MantisBT installation path.
+* Remove the `admin` directory from within the MantisBT installation path.
 The scripts within this directory should not be accessible on a live MantisBT site or on any installation that is accessible via the Internet.